 In physics, the linear momentum, p = mv, has a rotational analog.
-It is called angular momentum (rarely, moment of momentum or rotational momentum), L, and for an object rotating about a fixed axis with angular velocity ω, it is defined as:
+It is called angular momentum (rarely, the moment of momentum or rotational momentum), L. For an object rotating about a fixed axis with angular velocity ω, it is defined as:

 L = Iω

 It is an important quantity in physics because it is a conserved quantity:

 The angular momentum of an isolated system remains constant in both magnitude and direction.

 When there is zero net torque acting on an object, and the object is rotating about a fixed axis or an axis through its center of mass whose direction doesn’t change, we can write:

 Like conservation of energy and linear momentum, this principle is a universal conservation law, valid at all scales, from atomic and nuclear systems to the motions of galaxies.
 The angular momentum is a vector quantity, and therefore it can be generalized as: